kkots/ggxrd_hitbox_overlay_2211/README.md

     This won't affect existing users who update the mod (if they ever changed any settings at all), only new users.
   20) Added a missing keyboard shortcut setting into mod's UI: Settings - Keyboard Shortcuts - Disable Mod Toggle.
 Previously, you could only configure this hotkey through the INI file.
   21) Added a text to the framebar tooltip telling after which frame Millia's Secret Garden becomes able to stay if you RC it.
 The text only shows on that one particular frame.
-  22) Added a new text to the framebar's frame tooltip, that shows up only if some currently active projectiles would disappear on hit or block for that player.
+  22) (INCOMPLETE) Added a new text to the framebar's frame tooltip, that shows up only if some currently active projectiles would disappear on hit or block for that player.
 It tells you that "Projectile X will disappear if Character Name is hit/blocks on this frame/at any time."
 It may be incorrect if Rev1 is selected.
   23) Fixed the first framebar frame of Eddie not showing his animation name.
   24) Fixed the "Can YRC, and projectile/powerup will stay" message on the framebar tooltip when hovering over Potemkin Trishula frames.
 The message was previously showing on frame 19 of Trishula, while it should be on frame 20 instead.
   25) Fixed a crash caused by hovering over a framebar frame of a move happening during 5D horizontal hoverdash.
 It was caused by there being more gatlings available than the pre-allocated memory can store.
 The crash could only happen on larger screen resolutions where more than 30 gatlings could actually fit in the displayed list.